-Applying cold compresses directly to the breasts, taking a warm bath with essential oils, and wearing loose cotton clothing are all helpful tips to help ease breast pain during menopause.
+Applying warm compresses directly to the breasts, taking a warm bath with essential oils, and wearing loose cotton clothing are all helpful tips to help ease breast pain during menopause.

 If all else fails, try taking some over the counter medicine to ease breast pain.
 Anti-inflammatory medications - like ibuprofen or aspirin - work to ease inflammatory pain.
 Try to take the medicine right when you start to feel pain, as it takes a while to kick in.

 Breast pain affects around two-thirds of women at some point in their lives.
 The most common cause of breast pain is hormone fluctuations, but it can also be a result of excessive stress.
 There are several remedies for easing breast pain, such as exercising, eating healthy, herbal remedies, and reducing stress.